forestryio/forestry.io/hugo/content/docs/troubleshooting/cant-publish-preview-or-save.md

     weight: 8

 ---
-When publishing, previewing, or saving a draft, there are a multitude of reasons why your site may fail to import.
+When previewing, or saving a draft, there are a multitude of reasons why your site may fail to import.
 Generally, they boil down to 3 reasons:

 * Your content files are improperly formatted.
 * Your layout files are improperly formatted or have a build error.
+* Your permissions on the repository have changed
 * Our service messed up.
 Our bad.

 We output the error the caused the import to fail and allow you to view it in order to help you debug.